awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 ### Explaining Preventive Guardrails<a name="explaining-preventive-guardrails"></a>

 A preventive guardrail ensures that your organization's accounts maintain compliance with your corporate policies\.
 The status of a preventive guardrail is either **enforced** or **not\-enabled**\.
 A preventive guardrail prevents policy violations by using service control policies \(SCPs\)\.
-In comparison, a detective guardrail only informs you of various events or states that exist\.
+In comparison, a detective guardrail informs you of various events or states that exist, by means of defined AWS Config rules\.

 Some of your users, such as AWS developers, may need to know about the preventive guardrails that apply to any accounts and OUs they use, so they can create engineering solutions\.
 The following procedure offers some guidance on how to provide this information for the right users, according to your organization's information management policies\.